Dean: David Dynak

 - For Maymester/summer admission: April 1

 - If a student is granted readmission and his/her CU GPA is below a 2.0, s/he will be readmitted on Restricted Academic Probation.
-These students must meet the condition of Restricted Academic Probation every semester until his/her cumulative CU GPA is at least a 2.0.
+These students must meet the condition of Restricted Academic Probation every semester until their cumulative CU GPA is at least a 2.0.

 Second Academic Suspension